jack-garigliano/jack-garigliano.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Welcome!
 I’m a PhD candidate in American politics at Northwestern University.
-My research brings together the study of political behavior, political economy, and public policy to explore how conditions at work, especially in low-income and precarious labor markets, influence political attitudes and behavior.
+My research brings together the study of political behavior, political economy, and public policy to explore how conditions at work influence political attitudes and behavior.

 My dissertation, _The Politics of Employment in Postindustrial United States,_ uses mixed methods to study how working in low-wage industries affects political trust and participation.
-Thanks to support from the Russell Sage Foundation and other organizations, I conduct more than 60 in-depth interviews and survey over 1,200 fast-food workers across the United States.
-The project shows how employers, employment laws, and other aspects of working life shape workers' sense of social inclusion and political engagement.
+Thanks to support from the Russell Sage Foundation and other organizations, the study draws on more than 60 in-depth interviews and a survey of over 1,200 fast-food workers across the United States.

 In other research projects, I draw on a range of qualitative and quantitative methods to study the political attitudes and behavior of workers in other contexts, both in the United States and in Western Europe.
 I also study public-private approaches to US welfare policy, especially those policies linked to employment.
 My work has been published in _[Party Politics](https://journals.sagepub.com/doi/full/10.1177/13540688231199448)_.